loda-lang/loda-programs/programs/oeis/list5.md

 * [A257849](http://oeis.org/A257849) ([L05 program](257/A257849.asm)): a(n) = floor(n/9) * (n mod 9).
 * [A257850](http://oeis.org/A257850) ([L05 program](257/A257850.asm)): a(n) = floor(n/10) * (n mod 10).
 * [A257853](http://oeis.org/A257853) ([L04 program](257/A257853.asm)): a(n) = 2*n^3 - floor(2^(1/3)*n)^3.
+* [A257857](http://oeis.org/A257857) ([L11 program](257/A257857.asm)): Sequentially filled binary triangle rotated 180 degrees and then superimposed and added to the original triangle.
 * [A257888](http://oeis.org/A257888) ([L07 program](257/A257888.asm)): Number of nonintersecting (or self-avoiding) rook paths of length 2n+2 joining opposite corners of an n X n grid.
 * [A257890](http://oeis.org/A257890) ([L06 program](257/A257890.asm)): Expansion of the g.f. (x^2-x+1)*(x^2-3*x+3)/(x-1)^6.
 * [A257925](http://oeis.org/A257925) ([L06 program](257/A257925.asm)): a(n) = (n^2 - n + 1)*(n^2 + n - 1).